 History

-- according to statistics, Christians make up a third of the total world population;
+- Christians make up about one-third of the world’s population.

-Find out if local churches are holding services.
-Take your loved ones with you, tell us about the history of the date.
-Listen to religious music, bake bread, and help spread the word on social media.
+Check if your local church is holding a World Communion Sunday service and attend with your loved ones.
+Take time to learn about the history of this observance.
+Listen to religious music, bake bread, and help spread awareness of the holiday on social media.

 World Communion Sunday is observed on the first Sunday in October each year.